I speak both languages.

 And every time you ask someone technical about it, you end up nodding along to words you don't fully follow, not sure if you're being helped or handled.

-I'm the person who explains it straight.
-I find what's working against you, I fix it, and I tell you what it means for your business — in language you actually use.
+I'm the person who does.
+I take all that noise, and your own tangle, find what's working against you, fix it, and tell you what's actually worth doing, in order — in language you actually use.

 Thinking about buying a web business?